impostorsguides/impostorsguides.github.io/rbenv/part-1/1-b-content.md

 The benefit of using the `/usr/bin/env bash` shebang instead of `/usr/bin/bash` is that the former will likely work on more peoples' machines than the latter.
 This is because one of the environment variables that `/usr/bin/env` loads is the `$PATH` env var (as we can see above in the output of the `env` command).

 If we use the `/usr/bin/bash` shebang, then whoever runs our script **must** have `bash` installed in their `/usr/bin/` directory.
-Not everyone fits this description.
-If we use the `/usr/bin/env bash` shebang (and therefore if we load `PATH` into our environment), then UNIX will search through all the directories in `PATH` until it finds `bash`.
+But that's not a safe bet.
+For example, my `bash` executable is installed at `/bin/bash`, with no `/usr/` prefix.
+If we load `PATH` into our environment via the `/usr/bin/env bash` shebang, then UNIX will search through all the directories in `PATH` until it finds `bash`, so we have more changes to find the `bash` executable.

-By relying on `/usr/bin/env bash`, we're no longer dependent on `bash` being located in a specific directory on our user's machine.
+More info on the differences between the two types of shebangs, including some *downsides* of using `/usr/bin/env bash`, can be found [here](https://archive.ph/ouudu) and [here](https://archive.ph/4jEZL).

 ### Why use a shebang?

-We *could* (hypothetically) leave the shebang out from this file.
-But **somehow** we have to tell UNIX  how to run the file (i.e. which program to use).
+Hypothetically, we *could* leave the shebang out from this file.
+But **somehow** we have to tell UNIX which program to use when running the file.
 If we don't do so in the file itself (i.e. by using a shebang), we'd have to do so when we type the command into the terminal.
 So instead of typing `bundle install` in the command line, we'd have to type the following every time:

 ```
 /usr/bin/env bundle install